City Guide for: Joshua Tree, California, United States

 Best Time to Visit

 The best time to visit Joshua Tree National Park is during the spring (March-May) or fall (October-November).
-These seasons offer pleasant temperatures, ideal for hiking and outdoor activities.
-Summers (June-September) can be extremely hot, with temperatures often exceeding 100°F (38°C), making strenuous activities dangerous.
-Winters (December-February) can be cold, especially at night, but daytime temperatures are generally mild and comfortable.
+Temperatures are milder during these seasons, making hiking and other outdoor activities more comfortable.
+Wildflowers bloom in the spring, adding vibrant color to the landscape.
+Summer months (June-September) can be extremely hot, with temperatures often exceeding 100°F (38°C).
+Winter months (December-February) can be cold, especially at night, but daytime temperatures are generally pleasant for hiking.

 Transportation